Joseph Roth (politician)

 Joseph Roth (30 January 1896 – 22 January 1945) was a German teacher and politician from the Centre Party.
-He was chairman of Centre Party in Bad Godesberg, and a member of the Bonn County District Council.
+He was chairman of the Centre Party in Bad Godesberg, and a member of the Bonn County District Council.

 Life and career

 Roth was the first of seven children of church painter Wilhelm Roth (1870–1948) and his wife Margarethe Kruth (1866–1932).
-He grew up in the Belgian Quarter of Cologne in a strict Catholic environment and was greatly devoted to Our Lady of Fátima (which is why he nicknamed his third child Maria).
-Three of his younger brothers, Willi (1898–1952), Ernst-Moritz (1902–1945) and Karl Gustav (1902–1987) were priests.
+He grew up in the Belgian Quarter of Cologne in a strict Catholic environment.
+Three of his younger brothers were priests: Willi (1898–1952), Ernst-Moritz (1902–1945), and Karl Gustav (1902–1987).
 Roth was supposed to take over his father's company, Roth & van der Kaaij, but his younger brother, Albert (1897–1914), decided to learn the craft of their father, and hence took his place.

 After attending primary school, Roth trained as a primary school teacher in Euskirchen.

 From 1914 to 1917, he participated in the First World War as a volunteer in the 5th Westphalian Infantry Regiment No. 53 and was wounded at Neuve Chapelle. he was awarded the Iron Cross 1st Class and the Wound Badge.
 After being relieved from duty in 1917, he returned to his educational training and graduated in January 1918.